UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_07.md

 together.

 Or we can do something similar for the end of a dataframe.
-Let’s say now we want the first 6 rows and only the columns from `sugars` onward.
+Let’s say now we want all the rows up to `Apple Jacks` and only the columns from `sugars` onward.

 We would omit the ending label this time after the `:` (colon) .